This Year’s Stations of Jupiter

 You’ll feel a transit the most strongly when it’s exact and also during its stations, or pivotal days.
-So if you have Venus at 21 degrees of Gemini, you’ll feel Jupiter’s influence the most strongly when Jupiter is passing through 21 degrees of Gemini, and also on the days it turns retrograde and direct.
+So if you have Venus at 2 degrees of Cancer, you’ll feel Jupiter’s influence the most strongly when Jupiter is passing through 2 degrees of Aries, and also on the days it turns retrograde and direct.
 In a reading you can get a diagram of this that’s personalized for you and shows the exact dates to watch for.
 It shows you which of your own planets is being triggered by Jupiter and we talk about what it means for you and where in your life to look for its effects.
 This gives you a chance to see what’s coming and plan how to respond to it.
 Getting this kind of personally timed information is the main reason people consult astrologers.

 How to handle your Jupiter transit:

 During a Jupiter transit you can attract more lucky circumstances faster if you are aware of where your luck is.
 Focus maximal positive energy into that area.
 Be ready to grow, be open to possibilities, and allow good things to come to you from directions you don’t expect.
 Also focus on hope and appreciation for how good your life already is.
 And try my principles of how to be a lucky Sagittarian.
 Then claim the good things that come to you—and thank Jupiter for sending them.

 If you’d like to find out whether